 Stupa Wall Memorials and Wall Niche Memorials can have hair, nail clippings, photographs, or belongings placed inside of the memorial walls instead of ashes.
 Tree Memorials can only accept ashes, as they are scattered into the Earth beneath the trees.
 Memorials can also be placed in memory of a loved one, with no ashes/items being placed, just simply the plaque.

 No. It is up to the deceased and bereaved to decide if they wish to place all of the ashes at the chosen memorial, or retain some of the ashes for distribution as they see fit, or place no ashes and simply have the memorial in memory of the deceased.

-Arrangements can be made to pay the fees off over an extended time once a deposit is made.
-Please contact The Great Stupa office to discuss your wishes.
+Arrangements can be made to pay the fees off over an extended time once a deposit is made, however a memorial cannot be placed without full payment.

 Yes, these fees can be paid in advance.
 Payment in advance can be a great comfort to your loved ones.

-Fees are subject to review at any time, and are based on the current fee at the time an application form, and deposit is received.
+Fees are subject to review at any time and are based on the current fee at the time a booking form and deposit is received.

 We will always do our best to accommodate wishes, and requests can be made for specific spots, but ultimately it is the decision of The Great Stupa staff.